888 tweeted tips from @EditorMark

 Don't call the attorney general, solicitor general, or surgeon general "general."
 But the surgeon general does have the title "admiral."

-Don't dismay, but it's "God rest you [ye] merry, gentlemen," not "God rest ye, merry gentlemen."
-The phrase imparts blessings of happiness.
+Don't dismay, but it's "God rest you merry, gentlemen," not "God rest you, merry gentlemen."
+It means, “May God grant you merriment."